Stokes likely to miss Ashes after surgery

 Stokes' only action for England this summer came in a three-match one-day international series against Pakistan.

-He returned earlier than planned after his surgery to captain an England understrength England side after a Covid-19 outbreak, but played through pain in his finger.
+He returned earlier than planned after his surgery to captain an understrength England side after a Covid-19 outbreak, but played through pain in his finger.

 Were Stokes to be unavailable for the Ashes it would be the second tour of Australia in a row he had missed, having sat out the 2017-18 tour following his arrest outside a Bristol nightclub.